4 Ways Brands Are Using AI to Provide Proactive Customer Support

 Global AI spending is exploding.
 According to current trends, it will go from $2 billion in 2018 to over $7.3 billion in just the next four years1.
 Many publications have proclaimed it as the “next big thing” in the business world.
 They seem to believe that it’s poised to change the way companies interact with customers altogether.
 They’re less clear, though, on how businesses can actually use it.
 But today, one of the best uses of AI is customer service.
-That’s especially true when companies use it to provide proactive support.
+That’s especially true when companies use it to provide proactive customer service.

 If you’re not exactly sure what that means, you’re in the right place.
-In this post, we’ve compiled four examples of brands using AI to provide proactive customer support.
+In this post, we’ve compiled four examples of brands using AI to provide proactive support.

 4 Ways Brands are Using AI to Provide Proactive Customer Support